versionone/mssql-snapshot/README.md

 following resource:  https://msdn.microsoft.com/en-us/library/ms143504.aspx

 ## Important notes about restoring from a snapshot
-When restoring from an existing snapshots, connections to the source database are killed by putting the database in single user mode in order to facilitate the restore.
-After the restore completes, normally withing seconds,or if the restore fails, then the database is put back into multi-user mode.
+When restoring from an existing snapshots using the .restore() method, connections to the source database are killed by putting the database in single user mode in order to facilitate the restore.
+After the restore completes, normally withing seconds, or if the restore fails, then the database is put back into multi-user mode.
+The .connections() method can be used to manually check for existing connections to the database prior to restoring if you do not want to impact a production environment.

 ## Contributing
 If you'd like to contribute to the project, start by cloning the